 How Does eG Enterprise Monitor the Citrix Cloud Site?

-The eG agent makes Cloud API calls to connect to the delivery controller on the Citrix Cloud, and pulls a wide variety of useful metrics pertaining to the controller.
-To enable the eG agent to connect to and monitor the controller, you need to configure the eG agent with the following details:
+For all other metrics, the eG agent makes Cloud API calls to connect to the delivery controller on the Citrix Cloud.
+To enable the eG agent to make these API calls and retrieve metrics, follow the broad steps outlined below:

 Create a valid Citrix Cloud user with Read-only administrator rights to virtual apps/desktops; to know how to create such a user, follow the steps discussed in Creating a New Citrix Cloud User for Monitoring Purposes.

 - Login to the Citrix cloud as the user you created at step 1 above, and create an API Client on the cloud; the steps for creating such an API client are detailed in

 theCreating API Client on the Citrix Cloud topic.

 - Make a note of the Customer ID tied to the API client you created at step 2 above; to know how to determine the customer ID of your client, follow the steps discussed in Determining the Customer ID Mapped to an API Client.

 If the cloud connector (on which the eG agent is installed) uses proxy for communicating with the Citrix cloud, then you should configure the eG agent with the proxy details; to know how to achieve this, refer to Configuring the eG Agent with Proxy Server Settings.